 Don’t be daunted!
 The Contingency Plan, constructed in consultation with social work school colleagues across the nation, sets out a wide range of options so that it can meet the needs of diverse learners.
 You are NOT expected to work your way through the entire list.
 Rather, we wanted to make a host of options available to you.
 Please review and discuss the various options with your Advisor and practicum Director to come up with the activities that make the most sense for you and your learning.

 Do I have the option of coming up with my own remote learning activities?

 Absolutely.
 Please consult with your Advisor and Field Director to consider other options that you all agree could enhance your ability to gain field practice competencies.

-Am I expected to complete 21 hours per week of remote field activities?
+Am I expected to complete 21 hours per week of remote practicum activities?

-No, we do not expect you to continue to devote 21 hours to field every week – unless you want to and are able to.
-Please work with your Advisor and Field Director whether you are engaging with your original field placement site remotely or are pursuing activities outlined in the Contingency Plan document.
+No, we do not expect you to continue to devote 21 hours to practicum every week – unless you want to and are able to.
+Please work with your Advisor and Field Director whether you are engaging with your original practicum placement site remotely or are pursuing activities outlined in the Contingency Plan document.

 Am I limited in my choice of Contingency Plan activities based on my specialization?

 Absolutely not.
 Please consider the entire list and let your Advisor and Field Director know which areas you are interested in pursuing.

 What changes have occurred with respect to student housing?

 Columbia Residential has developed a COVID-19 FAQ page.
 Please visit it for the latest developments.